What happens after you quit smoking for a day, week, month, year?

 Short Term Benefits of Quitting Smoking

-- An hour: In as little as 20 minutes after putting out your last cigarette, your heart rate begins to drop towards a normal level
+- An hour: In as little as 20 minutes after putting out your last cigarette, your heart rate begins to drop towards a normal level.

 - 12 hours: The body’s carbon monoxide levels return to normal, which in turn increases its oxygen levels.

-- 1 day: A full day after quitting smoking sees the beginning of a decrease in blood pressure and the risk of a heart attack.
+- 1 day: A full day after quitting smoking sees the beginning of a decrease in blood pressure and risk of a heart attack.
 Because oxygen levels are a little higher, it’ll already be easier to do physical activity in order to further promote heart health!

 - 2 days: You may notice a heightened sense of taste and smell after just two days, since the nerves responsible for these functions will have begun healing.